.NET Project File Analyzers SDK

 </Project>

-Most files in the directory of this SDK project will be Included automatically.
+Most files in the directory of this SDK project will be included automatically.

 This includes configuration, text, and markdown files.
 It will not contain any